jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 1965.
 Gosplan—the State Planning Committee—opposes OGAS.
 Too expensive.
 Current systems good enough.

-I keep presenting data.
+I present again and again.
 The current system is not optimal.
 I can't say there are shortages.
 But there are shortages.
 Inefficiencies are growing.
 OGAS would fix this.

 Why aren't we going.

 1970.
 The 24th Communist Party Congress is coming.
 OGAS is up for funding.
 It is formally shelved.
-"Insufficient funding."
+"Insufficient funding available for developing cybernetics network."
 That's the official reason.
 The real reason: too many unscientific officials see it as a threat.
 Centralized data means loss of control.
 Loss of power.
 Loss of the information monopolies that sustain their positions.

 We will return to this soon.